 This course provides an overview of autism spectrum disorders for individuals from birth through age 21.
-Identification and legal requirements, current theories and practices, medical and neurological perspectives,
+Identification and legal requirements, current theories and practices, medical and neurological perspectives, social/behavioral characteristics, and coexisting conditions will be studied with an understanding that educators rely on the assistance of an partnership with parents.

-Pre-Requisites: ((SPED_290)) and sophomore status.
-Course Frequency: Fall: All Years Spring: All

-Years Summer: N/A
+Pre-Requisites: ( (SPED\290 ) ) and sophomore status.
+Course Frequency: Fall: All Years Spring: All Years Summer: N/A